rhshah/iAnnotateSV/README.rst

                         Location of canonical transcript list for each gene.
                         Use only if you want the output for specific transcripts for each gene.
-  -u uniprot.txt, --uniprotFile uniprot.txt
+  -p, --plotSV          Plot the structural variant in question[default] -u uniprot.txt, --uniprotFile uniprot.txt
                         Location of UniProt list contain information for protein domains.
 Use only if you want to plot the